Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 I tried to hide behind the little tree.
 I don’t even know if there was time to raise my arms toward my face.
 I didn’t think about my sons, my husband, or the family I came from.
 I thought, Katie.
 And, This is how it happens.

-Katie Kemble and I met in Yosemite, on the Central Pillar of Frenzy, a 5.9 on Middle Cathedral, rappelling down in rain in two parties that joined together.
+Katie Kemble and I met in 1981 in Yosemite, California, on the Central Pillar of Frenzy, a 5.9 on Middle Cathedral, rappelling down in rain in two parties that joined together.
 The next day she and I climbed Rixon’s Pinnacle, cracking up when I skinned my nose looking outward from the deep chimney, and then she did the same thing.

 One summer I shared her A-frame up in Icicle Creek Canyon, Leavenworth, Washington, while guiding for Jim Donini’s Leavenworth Alpine Guides with Dave Stutzman and Karl Schneider.

-Later, on a Memorial Day weekend at the time of the San Francisco Earthquake of 1989, Katie and I were living in a rustic cabin near Aspen when a group of us headed several hours away to Telluride, a gem of a mountain town set deep in a box canyon, for MountainFilm.
+Later, on a Memorial Day weekend at the time of the San Francisco Earthquake of 1989, Katie and I were living in a rustic cabin near Aspen, Colorado, when a group of us headed several hours away to Telluride, a gem of a mountain town set deep in a box canyon, for MountainFilm.
 We stayed at Henry Barber’s house, celebrated the onset of summer the next morning with coffee, breakfast and fresh strawberries on the sunny deck.

 Then most of us went climbing, splitting into two groups.
 Henry, Charlie Fowler and I headed out for some fun in Cracked Canyon, while Katie and Ric Hatch hiked off to the Ophir Wall.
 A few hours later we three returned to the car, and lounged in the sun awaiting the others.